thecodebeneath/lyrical-impact/README.md

    - Docker run - using custom/basic Dockerfile(s)
    - Docker-compose - development-like mode using the basic Dockerfiles(s) & in-memory H2 databases
    - Docker-compose - production-like mode using images created from various from helper frameworks & a MariaDB database
-   - Minikube - production-like mode using k8s resource files, images created from the Google Jib plugin and running in a live-reload mode with `skaffold dev`
+   - Kubernetes (via Docker Desktop) - production-like mode using k8s resource files, images created from the Google Jib plugin and running in a live-reload mode provided by `skaffold dev`
 2. The app stack, including several microservices, are modeled after the design guidance from:
    - https://12factor.net/
    - https://www.appcontinuum.io/